dkj468/habit-tracker/README.md

 ### Building this application from scratch - not using npx create-react-app 🚀🚀🚀🚀

 ### Future roadmap
-- integrate React frontend with .NET CORE API
+- Integrate React frontend with .NET CORE API